25 Churchill Place: Planning

 Canary Wharf Group applied to Tower Hamlets for planning permission to construct a 23-storey building at 25 Churchill Place, E14 in April 2008.
 Permission was granted in November 2008.

 25 Churchill Place was planned to be an energy-efficient and sustainable office building.
 The Environmental features would include lifts that could store and reuse the energy elsewhere in the building.
 It also planned to has 19 storeys of grade A office space.
 The building was designed by architects Kohn Pedersen Fox who also designed The Pinnacle (London) in the City of London Financial District and will be developed by Canary Wharf Group.

 Construction

 Construction began on the 23-storey tower in February 2012 with Canary Wharf Contractors Limited as the main building contractor.
 On 7 February 2013, the installation of the final section of the steel frame marks the completion of the building and had reached a major milestone.
 It was completed and opened in 2014 with a height of 118 m.

 Tenants

-25 Churchill Place has been used by some notable companies and organizations as their headquarter.
+25 Churchill Place has been used by some notable companies and organizations as their headquarters.
 It houses Ernst & Young since 2015, who have taken floors 11–21.
 The European Medicines Agency (EMA) took floors 1–10 in 2014, however due to Brexit the EMA has now relocated to Amsterdam, Netherlands, with US company Wework subletting the space as well as floors 11 and 13.